rprat-pro/mm-opera-hpc/bubble/README.md

 The default example is the rupture of a spherical, pressurized inclusion (e.g., a gas bubble) in an elastic infinite medium.

-The criterium to determine the rupture or not is based on a simple geometrical assumption, i.e., if a certain distance $d_min$ is found between the position of the center of the sphere and the location of the maximum principal stress caused by the pressure exerted by the bubble on the surrounding matrix.
+The criterium to determine the rupture or not is based on a simple geometrical assumption, i.e., if a certain distance $d_{min}$ is found between the position of the center of the sphere and the location of the maximum principal stress caused by the pressure exerted by the bubble on the surrounding matrix.

 ## Modify the geometry for the single bubble case and mesh it